(a) Establish students’ interest and build their confidence in learning English

 The reading programme in the English Language Curriculum aims to promote a rich and fun reading culture to nurture our students to develop a healthy reading habit while exploring and enjoying the language.
 Our reading programme is designed to cater for learners’ diversity through our enticing and practical activities, in the aim of consolidating and enriching their understanding.

-Our students are encouraged to use the ‘Fun and Friends Book Club’ to read e-books.
+Our students are encouraged to use the ‘Highlights Library’ to read e-books.
 This platform provides students with the opportunity to practice not only their reading skills, but also their listening and comprehension skills.
 It is also complemented with an award scheme aiming to motivate students who lack interest and to award those who are already engaged.

 Besides reading e-books, picture books are largely used to promote literacy in a more accessible way for students.
 It will help those who struggle with reading initially.
 Students learn to interpret books in their own way through these invigorating illustrations and successively develop a sense of awareness of the world connecting back to their daily lives and the underlying curriculum.